FUTURE COUNCILLORS PROGRAMME

 - If you’re elected, an invite to Momentum’s Councillor’s Network.

 Councils play a huge role in providing services to the most vulnerable, so you’ll make a real difference on the frontline.
 From the Greater London Council in the 1980s to Preston’s community wealth building, there’s a long history of building socialism at the council level.

-Please apply by filling in the application form before noon on Thursday May 27th at midday.
+Please apply by filling in the application form before noon on Wednesday May 25th (note extended deadline).
 We will endeavour to include as many applicants who meet the criteria specified above as possible.
 We will carry out checks where necessary including talking with local activists and social media searches in order to make sure that applicants meet the criteria above.
-We will respond to applicants within five days of the closing deadline.
-The first session of the programme will be held on Monday June 7th from 7-8.30pm, and there will be sessions held each Monday evening for the next 7 weeks until July 26th, so please make sure you are available for as many of these as possible.
+We will respond to applicants by Wed 1st June.
+The first session of the programme will be held on Monday 13th June from 7-8.30pm, and there will be sessions held each Monday evening for the next 7 weeks until 1st August, so please make sure you are available for as many of these as possible.

 Criteria for entry

 - Commitment to promoting socialism and increasing democracy in local government, and supporting community campaigns that empower working class people.
 (For more information on Momentum’s Councillor network, see here.)